jhljx/CTGCN/README.md

        docker run -it -v /home/xxx/CTGCN:/project -v /home/xxx/CTGCN/data:/data --name=CTGCN_GPU --memory=180G --cpus=35 --runtime=nvidia jhljx/ctgcn:v1 /bin/bash

 The above docker commands are only examples.
-If you want to run CTGCN codes in a docker environment, you need to modify the file path, memory capacity, cpu thread number and docker image name in the above commands.
+If you want to run CTGCN source code in a docker environment, you need to modify the file path, memory capacity and cpu thread number in the above commands.

+## Functions

 This project has several functions, including: **preprocessing**, **graph embedding**, **link prediction**, **node classification**, **edge classification** and **regular equivalence prediction**.
 Thus, the corresponding Python commands are: